 Henoch-Schönlein Purpura (HSP) is a blood vessel disease that mostly affects children and young adults.
 The disease causes swelling in the veins of the kidneys, intestines, skin, and joints.
-Its’ most common feature is a bright, reddish-purple rash that usually appears on the legs.
+Its most common feature is a bright, reddish-purple rash that usually appears on the legs.
 Although most people recover from HSP in a few weeks, more severe cases result in lifelong complications.

 VAERS is a database of negative side-effects from US-approved vaccines.
-The database is managed by the FDA and CDC and it tracks side effects to vaccines not caught during clinical trials.
+The database is managed by the FDA, and CDC and it tracks side effects to vaccines not caught during clinical trials.

-Am I eligible for compensation if I got Henoch-Schönlein purpura from a vaccine?
+Am I Eligible for Compensation if I got Henoch-Schönlein Purpura From a Vaccine?

 We can help you find out if you are eligible for compensation and represent you in the Federal Vaccine Court.
 Above all, you never have to pay us, even if we win your case.

 When your case is over, our law firm gets legal fees and costs paid directly by the Vaccine Court.
 This payment is separate from any money you are awarded by the Federal Vaccine Court.
 So you never have to share ANY portion of your money for damages with our law firm.

-If you want more information, fill out the online vaccine form below or call our offices toll free at (888) 952-5242 for a free case evaluation.
+If you want more information, fill out the online vaccine form below or call our offices toll-free at (888) 952-5242 for a free case evaluation.

 H1N1 (2009) Vaccine: One case study finds past reports of “11 patients with HSP following influenza vaccinations” and describes four additional cases of people who developed Henoch-Schönlein purpura after getting the flu shot.
 The authors conclude that “caution may be required with [the flu vaccine’s] use in children with immunologically mediated diseases such as HSP.”
 (Watanabe, 2009).

-- The same study also found that some people who previously suffered from HSP developed it again shortly after getting a flu vaccine.
+The same study also found that some people who previously suffered from HSP developed it again shortly after getting a flu vaccine.

 The influenza vaccine is most commonly associated with bouts of HSP.

 Meningitis C Vaccine

-- One report finds that a 15 year-old boy developed HSP exactly one week after receiving the tetanus vaccine (Kong et. al, 2016).
+One report finds that a 15-year-old boy developed HSP exactly one week after receiving the tetanus vaccine (Kong et. al, 2016).

-What are the symptoms of Henoch-Schönlein purpura?
+What are the Symptoms of Henoch-Schönlein Purpura?

-The symptoms of Henoch-Schönlein purpura vary depending on the body parts affected by the disease.
-The disease mainly affects the blood vessels in the skin, joints, intestines and kidneys.
-Here is a break-down of the most common Henoch-Schönlein purpura symptoms, based on the affected body parts:
+The symptoms of Henoch-Schönlein Purpura vary depending on the body parts affected by the disease.
+The disease mainly affects the blood vessels in the skin, joints, intestines, and kidneys.
+Here is a breakdown of the most common Henoch-Schönlein Purpura symptoms, based on the affected body parts:

 - Reddish-purple, spotted rash